 Where is the care provided?

 This funding will pay for care in many settings – it could be in a care home, hospice, or the person’s own home.
-In their own home it will cover both personal care and healthcare costs.
+If it is provided at home, it will cover both personal care and healthcare costs.

-We can help you get a continuing healthcare assessment.
-The initial assessment consists of a short form (downloadable from the documents section), which can be completed by a nurse, doctor, other healthcare professional or social worker.
-You, or the person you look after, will be told what’s happening, and be asked for their consent.
+We can help you get a Continuing Healthcare assessment.
+The initial assessment consists of a short form which can be completed by a nurse, doctor, other healthcare professional or social worker.
+You, or the person you look after, will be told what’s happening, and be asked for consent.